marcospiau/ml-devops-eng-nanodegree-churn-prediction/README.md

 ------------------------------------------------------------------
 Your code has been rated at 9.97/10 (previous run: 9.97/10, +0.00)
 ```
-Besides the modifications in `.pylintrc`, we also supress `attribute-defined-outside-init` on a specific portion of code (class `MockDataTestCase`), in order to make data mocking possible on tests; improve the testing logic in order to not need this workaround is future work.
+Besides the modifications in `.pylintrc`, we also supress `attribute-defined-outside-init` on a specific portion of code (class `MockDataTestCase`), in order to make data mocking possible on tests; improve testing logic in order to not need this workaround is future work.

 ## Code formatting
 For code formatting, a mix of [`yapf`](https://github.com/google/yapf), [`autopep8`](https://github.com/hhatto/autopep8)] and manual adjustments is used.